GLOBAL MARKETS-Shares rally, bond yields rise as China fuels trade deal hopes

 * Argentina peso recovers from tumble on plan to reprofile debt

-* Gold, silver ease from highs (Updates to mid-afternoon in U.S. markets)
+* Gold, silver ease from highs (Updates to close of U.S. markets)

 By April Joyner

-NEW YORK, Aug 29 (Reuters) - U.S. and European shares advanced on Thursday as China struck a hopeful tone on trade relations with the United States and as Italy appeared close to forming a new government and resolving its political crisis.
+NEW YORK, Aug 29 (Reuters) - U.S. and European shares advanced on Thursday and Treasury yields ticked higher as China struck a hopeful tone on trade relations with the United States and as Italy appeared close to forming a new government and resolving its political crisis.

 Wall Street stocks jumped more than 1% after China’s commerce ministry said Beijing and Washington were discussing the next round of face-to-face talks scheduled for September.
 The comments spurred hopes for progress in the talks and boosted the Chinese yuan, which snapped a 10-day losing streak.